 Deep Clean Your Vape

 The last thing you want is the remains of a Platinum E-Liquid with a Tobacco flavour lingering with your new fruit flavoured e-liquid.
+We’ve all been there!
 Cleaning your coil can be done in several different ways, but the method depends on how much time you have.
-Let’s run through the best way to do this:
+The other trick is doing it well enough without putting your health at risk.
+Bear this in mind if you decide to use the products below, ensuring it’s suitable for your vape and thoroughly cleansed before use.
+Let’s run through the best way to deep clean:

 - You can pick between two methods initially.
 With Soak, pop the key elements of your device in ethanol, cheap vodka or even vinegar for a few hours as a deep clean.
 Cover them with a towel to stop evaporation and speed up the process.
 Or for faster results, scrub the key bits of debris and build up with a cloth containing these substances.